Dates

 We will then cover fine-grained control of scan chain architecture, inserting Test Points to improve test coverage, bottom-up scan synthesis flows, On-Chip Clocking (OCC) controller insertion and core wrapper insertion.

-We will then proceed to use TestMAX DFT to insert additional DFT hardware to reduce the test time and test data volume required for a given fault coverage.
+We will then proceed to use TestMAXTM DFT to insert additional DFT hardware to reduce the test time and test data volume required for a given fault coverage.

 We will conclude with exporting files to Synopsys TestMAX ATPG tool and Place & Route scan reordering.